Guides

 Should I spend rare materials on gifts early?

-Usually no. Protect upgrade and quest materials until you know they are safe to spend.
+Usually no. Protect upgrade, cooking, and quest materials until you know the gift is worth it.